The official site for the TBA-TOC: where the best of the best are crowned TBA-SA Cham

 I Tried to Register and My Bracket is Closed

-Five weeks before the tournament begins, we close out all empty brackets.
-This means any bracket that does not have at least ONE paid registration in it, will be closed out.
-A "pending" registration is registration that has been submitted but not paid.
-These will NOT hold a bracket open.
+On the date specified on the event page, we close out all empty brackets.
+This means any bracket that does not have at least ONE paid registration in it, will be closed and we will no longer accept a registration in that bracket.

 Do I Need to Bring My Own Gloves?